 The ERP publishers need to develop new features or modify existing functionality to make it compliant with new regulations.

 If the ERP publisher doesn’t have the financial backing to fund this development, you might not be compliant with regulatory requirements.
 There could be monetary penalties for this non-compliance.

-When Everest ERP system ran into financial difficulties, their customers had to find a new home who could help them stay compliant with regulations.
+When Everest ERP system ran into financial difficulties, its customers had to find a new home that could help them stay compliant with regulations.
 You can avoid being in this situation by staying with financially stable ERP publishers.

 Each time an underlying component changes, the component that uses it needs to be updated as well.

 Suppose an ERP publisher is not financially stable to fund the ongoing compatibility fixes with hardware and software.
 In that case, you might have to go through the implementation process with another ERP publisher again.
 Or the software may stop working abruptly due to incompatibility issues, disrupting your business operations.